gdmgent/conferences/pages/presentations/swiss/content/hackathon__1.md

 Hackathon(s)
 ============

-What if you can acquire additional curricular competencies?
+What if you can acquire additional curricular competences?
 What if we introduce Hackathon-education a little bit?